jillesvangurp/jsonj/README.md

 - Yaml is supported with its own parser and serializer, both based on Jackson's jackson-dataformat-yaml.

 # Changelog
+- 2.18
+  - Fix serialization issue with very large json objects when pretty printing is turned on
 - 2.17
   - update dependencies and move to commons-lang3
 - 2.16